How to Record Time-Lapse Video with iPhone Camera

 You can think of time-lapse as basically the opposite of the slow motion capture feature, which is another really neat Camera trick that’s built into the iPhone now.

-While this is limited to the iPhone and iPad with iOS, if you’re using OS X on a Mac, don’t feel completely left out.
-While it’s not built into the operating system, an awesome longstanding free tool called Gawker allows for easy time-lapse recording in OS X using the Macs built-in iSight / FaceTime camera, and it works really well too.
+While this is limited to the iPhone and iPad with iOS, if you’re using Mac OS on a Mac, don’t feel completely left out.
+While it’s not built into the operating system, an awesome longstanding free tool called Gawker allows for easy time-lapse recording in Mac OS X using the Macs built-in iSight / FaceTime camera, and it works really well too.

 How can’t long can you run the time-lapse with An iPhone 6?

 Here’s a fun example of a time lapse I recorded when we flew into Chicago Ohare airport:

 Toby, this is fantastic, I’m going to embed it on the page as an example of the time lapse feature.
 Thanks for posting!

 Glad you liked it enough to post it.
 Cool!
 One tip I learned is that after 30 minutes of recording, the iPhone will drop frames from the final version to save space, which really speeds up the final result.
 I always keep my recordings <30 minutes, more like 25, or any movement (like flying) is sped up too fast.

 I was wondering if there was a way to record the video directly onto my laptop due to the fact that my iPhone doesn’t have very much memory and I would like to record for at least 5 hours

 My friend just uploaded one to Facebook but it uploaded in low resolution instead of the high resolution he recorded it in on his phone.
 Does this always happen with Facebook or is there a trick for that?